stackhpc/ansible-slurm-appliance/ansible/roles/alertmanager/README.md

   control node) is reimaged, so any alerts silenced via the GUI will reoccur.
 - No Grafana dashboard for alerts is currently provided.

-- not used for caas - todo - maybe we should disable by default, unless everyone has slack?
-- have fixed bug with `env` hostvar for prom, now called `prometheus_env`
-- have added label "group" to prom for control,compute,login

 Alertmanager is enabled by default on the `control` node in the [everything](../../../environments/common/layouts/everything) template which `cookiecutter` uses for a new environment's `inventory/groups` file.